 Ren, Xiaoan and Xanthis, Leonidas (2004) 'Les fleurs du mal': an adaptive wavelet method of arbitrary lines I: convection-diffusion problems.
 Comptes Rendus Mecanique, 332 (1). pp. 23-29.
 ISSN 1631-0721Full text not available from this repository.

 Baudelaire's ‘les fleurs du mal’ refers to various new developments ('les fleurs') of the method of arbitrary lines (mal), since it was first published (in C. R. Acad.
 Sci.
 Paris, Sér.
 I, in 1991).
 Here we revisit the basic mal (semi-discretization) methodology for stationary convection–diffusion problems and develop an adaptive, wavelet-based solver that is capable of capturing the thin layers that arise in such problems.
 We show the efficacy and high accuracy of the wavelet-mal solver by applying it to a challenging 2D problem involving both boundary and interior layers.

-|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of|
+|Subjects:||University of Westminster > Science and Technology > Electronics and Computer Science, School of (No longer in use)|

 |Date Deposited:||26 Sep 2005|

 |Last Modified:||15 Oct 2009 13:55|

 |Edit Item (Repository staff only)|